frctl/fractal.build/docs/guide/07-components/05-variants.md

 │   │   └── notification.hbs
 ```

-Each variant can then have it's own markup, and by default will be rendered with whatever context data is defined in the parent component's configuration file (if any).
+Each variant can then have its own markup, and by default will be rendered with whatever context data is defined in the parent component's configuration file (if any).

 ### Mixing configuration and file based variants

-It is also possible to mix the two approaches described above, which is useful when you want to define a variant with it's own view file but which also has some additional configuration data associated with it.
+It is also possible to mix the two approaches described above, which is useful when you want to define a variant with its own view file but which also has some additional configuration data associated with it.

 By defining a variant view file called `notification--success.hbs` you are actually defining the view template to be used for the `success` variant.
 If that variant is **not** defined in the components' config file then it is rendered with the default component context data and information.
 However if a variant with that name *is* defined in the component configuration, then that view will be used when rendering that component, and any configuration data (such as `label` etc) will be applied to that view.